 Before planting is the ideal time to involve people, and the planting day itself can bring in more.
 Some people are suddenly interested when the heavy tools come out.
 Others will value being asked to make tea (and cake).
 Spray painted fruit variety names on the tree guards can also appeal.
 Be friendly and don’t be shy – you are bringing something great to people.
 Orchards can bring a lot of fun and beauty to people’s lives, as well as free fruit.

-Communications on Project Dirt, Twitter and Facebook are great.
+Communications on Semble, Twitter and Facebook are great.
 One orchard even has its own account and tweets about itself.
 To reach a wide group of people, add a bright poster campaign at the place you are planting and in local cafés, launderettes and other community spaces and have leaflets ready to hand out.